Arlodotexe/windows-interact/README.md

 ## Current development status

-I am working on fixing one last major bug with the new PowerShell session manager.
-After this, 1.1.8 should be ready for primetime
+New release **soon**!
+I have been looking forward to this for a long time, becaus this release bring the [PowerShell session manager](https://github.com/Arlodotexe/windows-interact#winpowershell)!
+More advanced than [node-powershell](https://www.npmjs.com/package/node-powershell), with automatic output collection and the ability to run multiple command in succession by passing in array.

 New in version (1.1.8):
- - Added `Win.process.getPidByWindowTitle()`
  - `Win.PowerShell()` now has a built in session manager!
    - `Win.PowerShell.addCommand()` to issue a new command
    -  `Win.PowerShell.end()` to end a session
  - New options for `Win.PowerShell()`'s `options` parameter:
    - `keepAlive` - Do not end the child process when the command(s) are completed
    - `ID` - Assign an identity to this PowerShell session in order to issue a new command or end it at a later time.
+ - Added `Win.process.getPidByWindowTitle()`

  What's changed:
  - Tons of bug fixes, maybe a few new bugs I haven't found yet (Report them for me?
 Thanks!)